Qualifying Mortgage Borrowers And Co-Borrowers For Loan Approval

 - Copy of social security card is not acceptable as proof of valid work status

-- If the card is set to expire in less than 12 months, then provide copy of previous expired cards to show proof that the borrower has history of steady renewals of card
+If the card is set to expire in less than 12 months, then provide a copy of previous expired cards to show proof that the borrower has history of steady renewals of the card.

 Permanent Resident Aliens As Mortgage Borrowers